splunk/public-o11y-docs/gdi/get-data-in/application/java/instrumentation/instrument-java-application.rst

 Activate metrics collection
 ---------------------------------------

+Starting from version 2.0, the Java agent collects metrics by default when instrumenting an application or service automatically.
+To migrate metric collection from version 1.x to 2.x, see :ref:`java-metrics-migration-guide`.

-To activate automatic metric collection, activate the metrics feature using a system property argument.
+To make sure metric collection is turned on, activate the metrics feature using a system property argument.
 You can also use the ``SPLUNK_METRICS_ENABLED`` environment variable.

 .. code-block:: bash
    :emphasize-lines: 2